masaki-takeda/slp/README.md

 This dataset provides sleep stage classifications for the final 3 minutes of sleep for each participant.
 Sleep stages were estimated at 30-second intervals, resulting in six estimates per participant.

 Pupil_size_data:
-This dataset contains pupil size measurements collected during the digit span task (DST).
+This dataset contains pupil size measurements collected during the DST.
 Two conditions are included: pre-sleep and post-awakening.
 Rows correspond to participants, and columns correspond to trial numbers.